-What Can a Handyman Do in Spartanburg in Spartanburg County, South Carolina?
+What Can a Handyman Do Without a License in Spartanburg in Spartanburg County, South Carolina?

 In South Carolina, most "handyman" work is legal without a state contractor license only when each job is under the state’s contractor licensing threshold (commonly applied as $5,000 or less per project for general construction), but trade work (electrical, plumbing, HVAC/gas) still requires the appropriate state trade license regardless of job size.
 In Spartanburg, you should expect to need a City of Spartanburg business license to operate inside city limits, and permits may still be required even when you are exempt from state contractor licensing.